mantycore/zpar-25/formal-grammar.md

-One of major inspirations behind the Zpär-25 linearization is RDF, and we can use RDF to formally define all of its operations.
+One of major inspirations behind the Zpär-25 linearization is RDF, and we can use RDF* to formally define all of its operations.
 In addition to graph itself, it requires a *machine* to manage its state and some additional registers, including keeping the order of added RDF triples, which is used for backreference.

+*) With a substantial modification: we're allowing for a RDF verb to be a blank node.
+This is an easier alternative to representing first-class relationship entities as triple terms.

-Note that while existence of RDF triple as an element of RDF graph called an *assertion* in RDF, Zpär-25 assertion is a different thing which is expressed through a specific triple.
+Also note that while existence of RDF triple as an element of RDF graph called an *assertion* in RDF, Zpär-25 assertion is a different thing which is expressed through a specific triple.

 The Zpär-25 fragments in the examples are to be interpreted as directly following one another in a single text, e.g., it goes from empty state to `adt` to `adt so`, etc.